 Welcome to Oxford Dictionary of National Biography

-- Over 60,000 biographies, 72 million words, 11,000 portraits of significant, influential or notorious figures who shaped British history – browse all biographies
+- Over 60,000 biographies, 72 million words, 11,000 portraits of significant, influential or notorious figures who shaped British history – perform advanced search

-- Explore the Themes homepage, or select by article type to browse all theme articles.
+- Discover highlights from our latest update.
 Life of the day now available by email or RSS feed.

 - Have questions about how to use the redesigned website?
 Check out our Help page for a video demo and detailed instructions or read through our FAQs.